the-teachingRSE-project/competencies/competencies.md

 reusable.
 This ranges from simple libraries of functions up to complex architectures consisting of multiple software packages.
-An important part of reusability is that at least oneself, and ideally others, are able to understand what a piece of code aims to do and how to use the provided functionality.
+An important part of reusability is that at least oneself, and ideally others, are able to understand what a piece of software aims to do and how to enable others to use the provided functionality.
 This is primarily achieved through a "clean" implementation and enhanced by documentation.
 Documentation ranges from commenting code blocks to using documentation (building) tools.